BazzaCuda/MinimalistMediaPlayer/README.md

 Pull Requests
 -------------
 If you find ``Minimalist Media Player`` useful and you have suggestions for improvements, I am willing to consider pull requests.
-I would be very grateful if you would follow my coding etiquette though and have CASE statements rather than IF statements.
+I would be very grateful if you would follow my coding etiquette though and have CASE statements rather than IF statements; they're really easy to adopt when you get used to them.

 MPlayer vs Windows Media Player
 --------------